Kampir Tepe: Discovery

 Kampir Tepe was first discovered in 1972 by archeologist Edvard Rtveladze during a survey of the Amu Darya river bank.
-Excavations began in 1977, initially led by Professor Galina Pugachenkova.
+Excavations began in 1977, initially led by Galina Pugachenkova.
 The first dig was in the southern part of the citadel and a western suburb of Kampir Tepe.
 The majority of finds were from the reign of the Kushan Emperor Kanishka in the 2nd century AD, and it was one of the most complete Kushan era settlements ever found The ruins which are currently visible belong to the fortifications built by the Kushans in the 1st-2nd century CE, on top of an earlier Hellenistic plan dating to the 4th century BC.

 There was evidence of older layers below, which warranted further investigation.
-The large-scale study of Kampir Tepe’s Hellenistic layers began in 2000 with the establishment of the Tokharistan Archaeological Expedition (TAE), led by Rtveladze.
+The large-scale study of Kampir Tepe’s Hellenistic layers began in 2000 with the establishment of the Tokharistan Archaeological Expedition (TAE), led by Edvard Rtveladze.
 These excavations were held jointly with scientists from France, India, and Japan.
 They identified three distinct periods of development at Kampir Tepe, the earliest of which began in the 4th century BC.

 Excavations at Kampir Tepe are ongoing, but by August 2019 Rtveladze had amassed enough evidence to announce that Kampir Tepe was the same site described by Ptolemy as Alexandria on the Oxus.
 This claim was previously made by archeologists excavating Ai Khanum in Afghanistan, but Kampir Tepe is another possible location.